-Based on the system assessment completed last year, it is proposed that the Electric Division be organized into four separate operating sections.
-Descriptions of the proposed Electric Division sections are provided below.
+The Electric Division is organized into four separate operating sections.
+Descriptions of the Electric Division sections are provided below.

 Administration - This group provides the overall administration to the Electric Division.
 It oversees the electric generating plants' operation and maintenance contract and the power supply management agreement.
-The Administration group is taking point in preparation of the City for the pending small cell wireless telecommunications equipment on the Division's poles and leading the implementation of recommendations of the Electric Utility Benchmarking Assessment issued in June 2018.